 The table below shows a summary of criticized loans, split by special mention and substandard for the past five quarters.
-Since March 31, 2023, special mention credit additions were two loan relationships, each totaling \$9 million added in the second quarter of 2023, with a \$5 million relationship in the second quarter of 2023 moving to substandard and a payoff in the first quarter of 2023.
-Substandard loans increased largely due to the movement of a \$5 million loan from special mention in the second quarter of 2023 and a new loan relationship addition of \$3.7 million in the fourth quarter of 2023.
-These increases were more than offset by the first quarter 2024 payoffs of nonaccrual loans, which were also categorized as substandard and the \$3 million decrease in 3Q 2023.
+Since March 31, 2023 June 30, 2023, special mention credit additions were two loan relationships, decreased in each totaling \$9 million added in the second quarter of 2023, with a \$5 million relationship in the second quarter of 2023 moving to substandard and a payoff in quarter.
+In the first quarter and second quarters of 2023, 2024, this was due to loan payoffs.
+Substandard loans increased have decreased significantly since June 30, 2023, largely due to the movement of a \$5 million loan from special mention in the second quarter of 2023 and a new loan relationship addition of \$3.7 million in the fourth quarter of 2023.
+These increases were more than offset by the first quarter 2024 payoffs of nonaccrual loans, which were also categorized as substandard, and the \$3 million decrease in 3Q 2023, partially offset by a new loan relationship, adding \$3.7 million to substandard loans in the fourth quarter of 2023.